Invoke and customize Amazon Bedrock models with Step Functions - Amazon Step Functions

 Amazon Bedrock service integration APIs

 To integrate Amazon Step Functions with Amazon Bedrock, you can use the following APIs.
-These APIs are similar to the corresponding Amazon Bedrock APIs, with some differences in the request fields that are passed.
+These APIs are similar to the corresponding Amazon Bedrock APIs, except InvokeModel has additional request fields.

 Invokes the specified Amazon Bedrock model to run inference using the input you provide in the request body.
 You use InvokeModel to run inference for text models, image models, and embedding models.

-The Amazon Bedrock service integration API request body includes the following additional parameters.
+The Amazon Bedrock service integration API request body for InvokeModel includes the following additional parameters.

 • Body – Specifies input data in the format specified in the content-type request header.
 Body contains parameters specific to the target model.